awsdocs/amazon-ecs-developer-guide/doc_source/ecs_services.md

 The daemon service scheduler does not place any tasks on instances that have a `DRAINING` status\.
 If a container instance transitions to `DRAINING`, the daemon tasks on it are stopped\.
 The service scheduler also monitors when new container instances are added to your cluster and adds the daemon tasks to them\.

-If a `deploymentConfiguration` is specified, the maximum percent parameter must be `100`\.
+If a deployment configuration is specified, the maximum percent parameter must be `100`\.
 The default value for a daemon service for `maximumPercent` is 100%\.
-The default value for a daemon service for `minimumHealthyPercent` is 0% for the AWS CLI, the AWS SDKs, and the APIs, and 50% for the AWS Management Console\.
+The default value for a daemon service for `minimumHealthyPercent` is 0%\.

 Tasks using the Fargate launch type or the `CODE_DEPLOY` or `EXTERNAL` deployment controller types don't support the daemon scheduling strategy\.